-+VIDEO Two fuselages, wingspan greater than the length of a football pitch, aiming for the edge of space with a payload of satellites… it’s Stratolaunch, the world’s biggest aircraft and it’s just made its first flight.
++VIDEO Two fuselages, wingspan greater than the length of a football pitch, aiming for the edge of space with a payload of satellites… it’s Stratolaunch, the world’s biggest aircraft and it has just made its first flight.

 “What a fantastic first flight,” said Jean Floyd, CEO of Stratolaunch.
 “Today’s flight furthers our mission to provide a flexible alternative to ground launched systems.